View on GitHub

 Download conda

-Head to the miniconda download page and download the appropriate installer.
+Head to the miniforge download page and download the appropriate installer.

 Here is a quick way to download that script!